metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Provides formatting information for a value.
 	ValueFormat

-	// Displays the types of parameters for the stack frame.
-	ParameterTypes bool `json:"parameterTypes,omitempty"`

-	// Displays the names of parameters for the stack frame.
-	ParameterNames bool `json:"parameterNames,omitempty"`

 	// Displays the values of parameters for the stack frame.
 	ParameterValues bool `json:"parameterValues,omitempty"`